openreferral/specification/docs/hsds/schema_reference.md

 For information on how to design API platforms to provide access to HSDS data, see the [API Reference](api_reference).

-For information on how to format HSDS data, including how to publish a tabular Data Package of HSDS data, see the [Publication Formats Reference](publication_formats_reference).
+For information on how to format HSDS data, including how to publish a tabular Data Package of HSDS data, see the [Serialization and Publication Formats](serialization).

 ## Schema structure